matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ---
 ![A perfect lighthouse score for performance, accessibility, best practices and SEO](https://res.cloudinary.com/dp3mem7or/image/upload/v1559201876/articles/lighthouse/lighthousescore.png)

 Lighthouse awards us with the number 100 in a green circle if we did an exceptional job.
-It’s something you can proudly share with your client or on twitter.
+It’s something you can proudly share with your client or on Twitter.

-It’s important to measure the quality of our code but it’s even more important that we interpret the scores automatic testing tools give us correctly.
-If lighthouse tells us that our site is 100% accessible, it doesn’t mean it is.
+It’s important to measure the quality of our code, but it’s even more important that we interpret the scores automatic testing tools give us correctly.
+If Lighthouse tells us that our site is 100% accessible, it doesn’t mean it is.
 It just means we’ve laid the groundwork for manual testing.
+Lighthouse uses the [axe-core](https://github.com/dequelabs/axe-core) accessibility testing library with a [custom set of rules](https://github.com/GoogleChrome/lighthouse/blob/ad0a747a712b815677b6ea3bcc59ee7a0883426d/lighthouse-core/gather/gatherers/accessibility.js#L26-L50) for its tests.
+It identifies some bad practices, but not all of them.
+Other practices aren’t bad per se, but can be harmful, if we misuse them.

 With automatic testing alone you can’t ensure good quality.
-To prove that, I built the most inaccessible site possible with a perfect lighthouse score.
+To prove that, I built the most inaccessible site possible with a perfect Lighthouse score.

 ## Background